 Specifically, you will measure the output signal/noise ratio of the amplifier and its input noise level.

 MEASURING AMPLIFIER NOISE

 - 1. Turn the analyzer on while holding down the [<-] (backspace) key.
-Wait until the power-on tests are completed. - 2.
-Turn on the amplifier and set its gain to at least 20 dB.
+Wait until the poweron tests are completed. - Turn on the generator, set the frequency to 1 kHz and amplitude to approximately 1 Vrms.